kimruddock/pawelgrzybek.github.io/_posts/2018-01-31-top-picks-2018-january.md

 ## [Puppeteer 1.0](https://developers.google.com/web/tools/puppeteer/)

 Puppeteer — node library which provides a high-level API to control headless Chromium — version 1.0 is ready now!
-If you want to programmatically generate screens hots of your web projects, crawl a single page app, scrape a content or automate form submission for testing — Puppeteer is a right tool for your usecase.
+If you want to programmatically generate screen shots of your web projects, crawl a single page app, scrape a content or automate form submission for testing — Puppeteer is a right tool for your usecase.
 Easy to read and write moder API is waiting for you to play around with on [try-puppeteer.appspot.com](https://try-puppeteer.appspot.com/).

 ## [Laws of UX](https://lawsofux.com/)